From POTUS to Scapegoat, Democrats Blame Biden for Loss

 - Democratic voters largely blame Joe Biden for Harris’s presidential election loss, saying he didn’t fully support her.

-- Critiques of Harris are fewer but reveal dissonance between leadership decisions and voter perceptions strategy decisions.
+- Critiques of Harris are fewer but reveal dissonance between leadership decisions and voter perceptions of strategy.

 - Overall, Democrats are divided on who to blame, revealing a fractured party with speculations of behind-the-scenes rifts.